-Baked Spinach-Stuffed Chicken Breast with ricotta, a healthy gluten free, low-carb, high-protein recipe that is super delicious, and super easy to make.
-My favourite chicken dinner recipe with only 300 calories per serving.
+Baked Stuffed Chicken Breast with ricotta and spinach, a healthy, gluten-free, low-carb, high-protein recipe that is super delicious, and super easy to make.
+My favourite chicken dinner recipe that goes down well with the whole family.

-You can use frozen spinach if you don't have fresh one, it should not change the texture of the chicken breasts, but do make sure you squeeze out all the liquid once the spinach is thawed.
+You can use fresh spinach if you don't have frozen one, it should not change the texture of the chicken breasts, but do make sure you squeeze out all the liquid once the spinach is thawed.

-- Drizzle a bit of olive oil to keep the chicken moist.
+- olive oil - to drizzle over the chicken breasts

 Apart from the lovely lemon kick, you could also use some chilli flakes, or cayenne pepper if you want a bit of spiciness to it, although I thought it was just perfect for my taste the way it got cooked.

 Also, if ricotta is not really your favourite, you can substitute it with cream cheese.
-Spinach, although it's always my first choice, can be replaced with kale, but I'm not quite sure how that would taste, I must say I hardly ever cook with kale.
-Shocking, isn’t it?But there you have, a fabulous homemade recipe to knock your socks off.
-Will you try this for dinner?
+Spinach, although it's always my first choice, can be replaced with kale or mixed salad leaves, but I'm not quite sure how that would taste, I must say I hardly ever cook with kale.

 If you’ve tried this BAKED SPINACH-STUFFED CHICKEN BREAST or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
 You can also FOLLOW ME on FACEBOOK, and PINTEREST to see more delicious food and what I’m getting up to.